 The IRACDA scholars meet every month for Professional Development workshops, and with the Program Directors quarterly for ~ 2 h.
-Annually, one of these meetings is expanded to a half-day session to showcase fellow achievements with short presentations, and will include all research mentors.
-Fellows also meet with their mentoring team and the Program Directors twice annually, with their secondary mentor quarterly, and with their GSU teaching mentor quarterly.
-Fellows regularly overlap with each other at required and elective research, teaching, and career development workshops (see Program section).
-Fellows and Program Directors attend the National IRACDA conference together annually.
+Annually, one of these meetings is expanded to a half-day session to showcase scholar achievements with short presentations, and will include all research mentors.
+Scholars also meet with their mentoring team and the Program Directors twice annually, with their secondary mentor quarterly, and with their GSU teaching mentor quarterly.
+Scholars regularly overlap with each other at required and elective research, teaching, and career development workshops (see Program section).
+Scholars and Program Directors attend the National IRACDA conference together annually.

 How many conferences can I attend?

-National exposure is essential for a career in research, and fellows should present at a national (or equivalent) meeting annually.
+National exposure is essential for a career in research, and scholars should present at a national (or equivalent) meeting annually.
 Attendance should include a poster presentation of research projects and/or an oral presentation, if invited.
-UIC CAREER fellows are also expected to attend the National IRACDA conference annually.
+UIC CAREER scholars are also expected to attend the National IRACDA conference annually.

 Although the CAREER program is housed in the Colleges of Medicine & Pharmacy, the training plan integrates and complements many existing programs at UIC.
 These include the UIC Center for Clinical & Translational Sciences (CCTS), Office of Postdoctoral Affairs (OPA), the UI Cancer Center, and the newly formed Center for Teaching Excellence, to name a few.